enigmatikme/enigmatikme/README.md

 ### I guess this is a thing 👋

-👾 I work as a software engineer at Federato.ai based in San Francisco/Menlo Park, California.
+👾 software engineer at Federato.ai based in San Francisco/Menlo Park, California.

 🌱 Currently learning: scuba diving, surfing in Taiwan, riding a motor-bike 🏍